San Pietro in Montorio: Interior

-Irish chieftains' tombs
+Tombs of Irish noblemen

-At the high altar are two tombs: that of Hugh O'Neill, Earl of Tyrone and his son Hugh O'Neill, 4th Baron Dungannon, who predeceased him, and the tomb shared by Rory O'Donnell, 1st Earl of Tyrconnell, and his brother Cathbharr, both of them younger brothers of Red Hugh O'Donnell.
+At the high altar are the tombs of four Irish noblemen: Hugh O'Neill, Earl of Tyrone, his son Hugh O'Neill, 4th Baron Dungannon, and a tomb shared by Rory O'Donnell, 1st Earl of Tyrconnell, and his brother Cathbharr, both of them younger brothers of Red Hugh O'Donnell.
 At least eleven Irish exiles were interred at San Pietro in Montorio (including Tyrone's foster-brother Henry Hovenden), though not all have commemorative slabs.

-In 1607, following increased hostility from the English government, these four Irish noblemen fled their country accompanied with ninety followers.
+In September 1607, following increased hostility from the English-led government, these Irish noblemen fled to Catholic Europe, accompanied with ninety followers, in what is known as the Flight of the Earls.
 Tyrconnell and Cathbharr died in 1608; Dungannon died in 1609.
 They all died of fever, probably malaria, which was caught during an ill-fated holiday to Ostia in July 1608.
 Their tombs are covered with marble inscribed slabs with coloured borders, crests and shields.
-They are about 12 feet from the altar on the left as you face it and are normally covered by a carpet.
+The tombs are about 12 feet from the altar on the left-hand side and are normally covered by a carpet.

-Hugh O'Neill died in 1616 and was buried in the church with much less solemnity, likely due to leaving very little funds.
-The original simple tombstone was lost in about 1849, but the text of the short inscription was copied: "D.O.M.
+The Earl of Tyrone died in 1616 and was buried in the church with much less solemnity, likely as he left very little funds.
+The original simple tombstone was lost in 1849 during the Unification of Italy, but the inscription's text was copied: "D.O.M.
 Hugonis principis ONelli ossa" (Dedicated to God the Best and Greatest.
 The bones of Prince Hugh O'Neill).
 In 1989, Cardinal Tomás Ó Fiaich laid a new marble plaque with the same inscription in approximately the original place.